seanwhs/Tutorials/NextJS/NextJS16-Blog/Part2-Setting-Up-Sanity.md

-**Here's the clean, updated full Part 2 tutorial** based on what the Sanity CLI actually generated for you:

----

 ## Blog Tutorial - Part 2: Setting Up Sanity (Account, Project, Embedded Studio)

 ### What is Sanity?
-Sanity is a **headless CMS** that stores your blog content (posts, authors, images, etc.) in a hosted database and gives you a powerful editing interface called **Studio**.
-We are embedding it directly inside your Next.js app at `/studio`.
+Sanity is a headless CMS.
+We’re embedding the Studio directly into your Next.js app at `/studio`.

 ---